 Or at least that’s how I used to feel

 Weber is known for making high quality grills, but when they contacted me about the Q140, I didn’t know what to think.
 I had always thought of Weber as one of the best gas grill manufacturers, but could they capture that same level of greatness with an electric grill?
 When the Q140 arrived, it was in a much larger box than I had expected it to be – from the outset I realized that this wasn’t what I had expected in an electric grill.
+If you’re looking for something bigger for summer BBQs, the Jag Table Grill is what you want in your back yard.

 Set up was easy, just two screws to hold the handle on, and putting the wheels on the cart (plus taking all the packing materials out and putting the heating element in) and I was ready to go.
 How the Q140 works is really impressive – the surfaces inside the grill are reflective to allow the entire thing to reach the optimal temperature.
 Unfortunately, there’s no outside thermometer on the Q140, so you’ll have to watch it very closely if you’re cooking something that is temperature specific (such as trying to get a medium rare steak).